 What is the next step?

-To help you implement these strategies with ease, you may need an access to GreyB’s Examiner Analysis tool.
-You can get a free access of one month of the tool by signing up here: Click Here to Start Using Examiner Analysis Today.
+To help you implement these strategies with ease, you may need access to GreyB’s Examiner Analysis tool.
+You can get free access to one month of the tool by signing up here: Click Here to Start Using Examiner Analysis Today.

 Authored by: Deepak Syal, Director, Operations.